Spartakusovec/About-me/README.md

 # About me

 Basically just a portfolio of projects I did.
 Mostly just data science because that's what I like.

-I didn"t really stop programming, I just focused more on pythono in general, so I did this project.
+I didn"t really stop programming, I just focused more on python in general, so I did these two projects.

 ## Data Analyze